Arizona Immigration Law (S.B. 1070)

 Many national immigration reform advocates hoped the controversy surrounding Arizona's law would help emphasize the need for a comprehensive federal reform law.
 But such reform has yet to be introduced.
 While many legal challenges have resulted from the bill, many deficiencies remain within the U.S. immigration system.

 Public Safety Concerns

 Following the passage of Arizona's (now mostly defunct) S.B.
 1070, a growing number of states followed suit.
 Legislators in at least five states have introduced laws mirroring the Arizona immigration law.
-But most of those efforts also were challenged and/or curtailed following actions in the courts.
+Those states include:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified immigration attorney to help you get the best results possible.